Rashi1710/Bit-Rebels/README.md

 * **Retrieval Models**: Ananya Parikh (all)
 * **Classification Models**: Neha Chowdhary (BERT-base-uncased, DistilBERT, RoBERTa, LSTM and GLOVE) and Rashi Goyal (XLNet)
 * **Report**: Kumar Pranjal Tripathi and Neha Chowdhary

+## To run

+Our models are all uploaded as Notebooks.